 - CoreProtect Technology for enhanced corrosion resistance

-If you are a fan of throwing and retrieving plugs when searching for predatory musky, then the Shimano Tranx should be the perfect reel to meet your needs.
-This reel is designed to provide ultra-smooth performance, both when casting and retrieving.
-The Tranx features Shimano’s proprietary X-Ship technology for pronounced gear engagement.
+If you are a fan of throwing and retrieving plugs when searching for predatory musky, then the Shimano TranX should be the best musky reel to meet your needs.
+It is designed to provide ultra-smooth performance, both when casting and retrieving.
+In addition, the TranX features Shimano’s proprietary X-Ship technology for pronounced gear engagement.

 CLICK TO SEE MORE

-Best High End Reel: A premium reel with limitless top-tier features
+Best High-End Musky Reel: A premium reel with limitless top-tier features

 - VBS brake system for enhanced line metering